Main Research Area: Rule-Breaking and Preventive Action Settings

-To answer the above questions, scholars at Heidelberg University have set up an interdisciplinary research group comprised of four interdisciplinary fields: economics, political science, sociology, and law.
-The project "Rule Deviations and Preventive Action Constellations" (Field of Focus 4) will take an evidence-based approach to provide a base of scientific work on the effectiveness of preventive measures through methods from the humanities/social sciences in collaboration with other subjects such as psychology, education studies, and art history.
+To answer the above questions, researchers at Heidelberg University have set up an interdisciplinary research group that includes economics, political science, sociology and law, and aims to also include additional disciplines, such as psychology, art history and educational sciences.
+The group will take an evidence-based approach to provide a stock of scientific work on the effectiveness of preventive measures.

-In addition to scientific findings, knowledge and practice transfer are one of the project's central goals.
-The main question here is how to take preventive action in the face of omnipresent collective rule-breaking.
-Accordingly, the results of the research project shall also offer foresight and be systematically translated into policy recommendations, rendering the efforts relevant both for science and for practice.
+In addition to expanding our scientific knowledge, the communication and transfer of this know-how into practice are at the heart of the project.
+The question of how to take preventive action in the face of omnipresent collective rule-breaking is relevant to both regulators and the subjects of rule-making.
+Accordingly, the results of the research project will offer insight and be systematically translated into policy recommendations, rendering the efforts relevant both for science and for practice.

 The Main Research Area is part of the Field of Focus IV at Heidelberg University.